 Lorna Richardson joined the Law School after seven years practising as a commercial litigator, with major Scottish law firms.
 Her particular interests include contract law, particularly in relation to formation, interpretation and breach.
 In her time in practice Lorna acted in a number of contract dispute cases which generated significant comment.
 Lorna is also interested in contract law in a comparative context.

-Dr Verónica Ruiz Abou-Nigm, Lecturer in International Private Law
+Dr Verónica Ruiz Abou-Nigm, Lecturer in International Private Law (On sabbatical 2017/18 academic year)

 Dr Verónica Ruiz Abou-Nigm specializes in private international law and shipping law.
 She has a great deal of experience in these fields both in practice in Uruguay and as an academic in the UK.
 Her main areas of research and teaching are private international law and shipping law.
 Other research interests include international commercial litigation, international commercial arbitration, air law, oil and gas law, comparative law, and the interaction between public and private international law.